Conjugated Linoleic Acid: CLA

 You’ll find in this article:

-What Is CLA
+What Is CLA – The Science

-CLA, or conjugated linoleic acid, belongs to the omega family of fatty acids.
-Specifically, CLA is a mixture of at least 28 positional and geometric isomers of linoleic acid, which is an essential omega-6 polyunsaturated fatty acid.
+CLA belongs to the omega family of fatty acids.
+Specifically, CLA is a mixture of at least 28 positional and geometric isomers* of linoleic acid, which is an essential omega-6 polyunsaturated fatty acid.
 Essential fatty acids cannot be produced by the body alone and therefore must be consumed through the diet.

 1. CLA for Weight Loss and Increased Metabolic Rate

 It has been proposed that consuming CLA can help increase weight loss and decrease body fat through a series of biochemical reactions that act to increase the basal metabolic rate.
-Our basal metabolic rate is the minimum amount of energy the body requires to function, whereby an increase in BMR means that more calories are burned for the body to function.
+Our basal metabolic rate (BMR) is the minimum amount of energy the body requires to function, whereby an increase in BMR means that more calories are burned for the body to function.